Observability for Nonlinear Systems: Connecting Variational Dynamics, Lyapunov Exponents, and Empirical Gramians: Application of Observability-Based SNS in Nonlinear Networks

 Theorem~\ref{prs:VarGramModular_prop} provides evidence that the Var-Gram is modular, which in turn implies the submodularity of the $\log\det$ observability measure; see~Corollary~\ref{prs:Trace-Logdet_prop}.
-This submodularity is a direct consequence of the modularity of the proposed Gramian. {Note that the $\log\det$ of the Var-Gram can have zero eigenvalues and still remain submodular and monotone increasing.
+This submodularity is a direct consequence of the modularity of the proposed Gramian.
+Note that the $\log\det$ of the Var-Gram can have zero eigenvalues and still remain submodular and monotone increasing.
 In the study~\cite{Zhou2019}, the observability measures are based on the Lie derivative matrix $\m{O}_{l}$.
 However, the submodular properties discussed above hold if and only if $\m{O}_{l}$ is full rank.
 In contrast, when considering the Var-Gram, there is no such restriction.
 The submodularity of the $\log\det$ still holds in rank-deficient situations.
-These conditions can occur when not enough sensing nodes are chosen, resulting in a system that is not yet observable.}
+These conditions can occur when not enough sensing nodes are chosen, resulting in a system that is not yet observable.

-Having a submodular set function allows to exploit computationally tractable algorithms to solve $\mathbf{P1}$.
-Typically, a greedy algorithm, with a running time complexity of $\mathcal{O}(|\mathcal{S} \| \mathcal{V}|)$, is employed to solve the submodular problem---see~\cite[Algorithm 1]{Kazma2023f}. {Note that for a set function $\mc{O}: 2^V \rightarrow \mathbb{R}$ that is submodular and monotone increasing, the algorithm has the following theoretical performance guarantee where $\mc{O}^*$ is the optimal solution of the SNS problem and $\mc{O}^*_{\mathcal{S}}$ be the solution obtained from the greedy algorithm.
+Having a submodular set function allows one to exploit computationally tractable algorithms to solve $\mathbf{P1}$.
+Typically, a greedy algorithm, with a running time complexity of $\mathcal{O}(|\mathcal{S}||\mathcal{V}|)$, is employed to solve the submodular problem---see~\cite[Algorithm 1]{Kazma2023f}.
+Note that for a set function $\mc{O}: 2^{\mathcal{V}} \rightarrow \mathbb{R}$ that is submodular and monotone increasing, the algorithm has the following theoretical performance guarantee

+where $\mc{O}^*$ is the optimal solution of the SNS problem and $\mc{O}^*_{\mathcal{S}}$ is the solution obtained from the greedy algorithm.
 Given that $(1 - 1/e) \approx 0.63$, the solution $\mc{O}_{\mathcal{S}}^*$ is guaranteed to be at least $63\%$ of the optimal value $\mc{O}^*$.
-However, in practice, for submodular set maximization problems, an accuracy of $99\%$ can be achieved~\cite{Summers2016}.} {In the section below, we demonstrate the applicability of the Var-Gram to SNS in nonlinear networks.}
+However, in practice, for submodular set maximization problems, an accuracy of $99\%$ can be achieved~\cite{Summers2016}.
+In the section below, we demonstrate the applicability of the Var-Gram to SNS in nonlinear networks.